reworkhow/XSim.jl/docs/src/core/select.md

 - `n` : `n` individuals are selected.
 - `ratio` : `ratio` portion of individuals are selected.
 - `criteria` : `Criteria` that will be used for the selecition.
-Default "phenotypes", the options are ["phenotypes", "GBLUP", array].
+Default "phenotypes", the options are ["phenotypes", "GBLUP", "random", array].
 If set to "GBLUP",  a genetic evaluation is carried out by `JWAS` and the estimated breeding values will be the `criteria`.
 It's also avaialbe to provdie the `criteria` (e.g., phenotypes matrix) directly for the selection.